buzzin0609/Stub-Everything/README.md

 ### stubEverything

 The default export.
 Will take an object/class/array and recursively stub every function in the prototype if a class, or the object properties if object literal.

+### restoreEverything

+Named export.
+Use to restore the stubs.

 #### Example